simon-gardier/image-classifier/README.md

 ### Evaluate the DTW performances

-To thealgorithm on all the test set, run :
+To test ²the algorithm on all the test set, run :
 ```console
 ./NNSketch trainingset.txt testset.txt
 ```